-Following the first wave of popularity in solar power technology in the late 1990s and early 2000s, we are now faced with the daunting prospect of disposing of these early solar panels in a way that does not harm the environment.
+Following the first wave of popularity in solar power technology in the late 1990s and early 2000s, we are now faced with the daunting prospect of disposing of these early solar panel in a way that does not harm the environment.

 Given that the usable life expectancy of these early solar panels was 25 years, a solution to their effective disposal needs to be found in the next decade.
 Indeed, it is predicted that by 2024 there will be 3 million tonnes of solar panel waste produced globally.

-Why is solar panel waste so damaging to the environment?
+Why is Solar Panel Waste so Damaging to the Environment?

 Both cadmium and lead are carcinogenic, meaning that leaving these panels in landfills poses the risk of poisoning water supplies if the toxic substances leach out when the panels begin to break down.

-How can the recycling of solar panels be encouraged?
+How can the Recycling of Solar Panels be Encouraged?

 There are two broad ways that the recycling of solar panels can be encouraged.

-One way of doing this is through moving towards a “lease culture” when it comes to the procuring of solar technology.
+One way of doing this is by moving towards a “lease culture” when it comes to the procuring of solar technology.
 This would mean that in the future rather than purchasing panels outright, consumers would lease solar panels from manufacturers.

-Demand for solar power in developing countries is high, and manufacturers have the capability to repurpose and bundle together collections of second-hand solar panels for resale.
+Demand for solar power in developing countries is high, and manufacturers have the capability to repurpose and bundle together collections of second-hand panels for resale.

 Individual owners do not have the means to do this, meaning that this potential for reuse is being wasted in our current buying culture.

-Why is leasing not the norm when it comes to procuring solar panels?
+Why is Leasing not the Norm when it comes to Procuring Solar Panels?

-In addition to this, someone who leases solar panels is not eligible for the same tax rebates as an outright buyer, as these tax benefits are accrued by the lessor.
+In addition to this, someone who leases panels is not eligible for the same tax rebates as an outright buyer, as these tax benefits are accrued by the lessor.

 These financial benefits of outright buying do not seem entirely sustainable, however.

-Furthermore, the tax incentives of owning solar panels only exist because of the benefits that becoming reliant on solar power has to the environment.
+Furthermore, the tax incentives of owning panels only exist because of the benefits that becoming reliant on solar power has to the environment.
 If an inability to dispose of solar panels in an eco-friendly way undoes these benefits then it is not unfeasible that the tax incentives will be reduced, or may disappear entirely.

-In short, outright purchasing currently still works out as the cheapest way of setting up solar panels in your home, however as the problem of safe disposal becomes more pressing the cost of ownership may begin to rise.
+In short, outright purchasing currently still works out as the cheapest way of setting up solar panels in your home.
+However, as the problem of safe disposal becomes more pressing the cost of ownership may begin to rise.